aparabolica/pnete-monitor/README.md

     npm install
     node .

+A admin account will be set using credentials from `server/config.json` file.

 ## Setup

 Copy `server/datasources.json` to `server/datasources.local.json`  and update with your settings.
 More info at [enviroment-specific configuration docs](https://docs.strongloop.com/display/public/LB/Environment-specific+configuration) for Loopback.